ravendb/ravendb-python-embedded/labs/03-on-demand-server.md

 `ExternalServerProvider` sees `includedFrameworks` in the runtime config, runs the native apphost (`Raven.Server.exe` on Windows, `Raven.Server` elsewhere), and never calls `dotnet`.

+## Why pulling `latest` is fine (on purpose)

+Fetching the `latest` self-contained build for the version line is deliberate.
+A self-contained build bundles its own .NET runtime, so it does not have to match anything on the host: whatever `latest` returns is a server that just runs.
+There is no host .NET compatibility matrix to pin against, which is exactly what makes "grab latest and run" safe here (a framework-dependent build could not make that promise).
+The cache then freezes whatever you first pulled, so later runs stay stable without any extra pinning.

-## Why it is only an exploration
+## Why it is still only an exploration

-- It downloads `latest` for a version line, so a run is only as reproducible as that endpoint.
-- A self-contained build is large (100 MB+), so the first-use cost and the cache footprint are real; a shipped version would want checksums, a pinned build, and a documented cache location.
+- A self-contained build is large (100 MB+), so the first-use download and the on-disk cache footprint are real costs.
-- Making this the default changes the install story (a network fetch on first use) and needs a decision on where the cache lives and how it is invalidated.
+- Making this the default changes the install story (a network fetch on first use) and needs a decision on where the cache lives, how big it may grow, and when it is invalidated.

 ## Takeaway

 The acquisition step from Lab 02 can be automated and cached, giving a no-.NET experience with no manual download.
-Shipping it as a default is a product decision, not a code gap: the mechanism works (this lab runs it), what is missing is the reproducibility and cache-policy guarantees a default would need.
+The mechanism works (this lab runs it); making it the package default is a product decision about the install story and cache policy, not a code gap.